 Mineralisation of the area was not limited to iron and viable gold was rewarded by the creation of the declaration of the Yilgarn Goldfields in 1888 with operations at Mount Jackson winning gold in 1894.
 Jaurdi Station was at the western extent of the Kalgoorlie

 woodlines operations supplying firewood and mining timbers.
 Iron ore operations commenced at Koolyanobbing during the 1950s until abandonment in mid 1980s.
 Operations subsequently recommenced with Portman Mining who remain the managers today.

 Pastoral activities (sheep) were undertaken at Jaurdi Station from 1968 until 1989 when the then Department of Conservation and Land management (CALM) purchased the lease under the sandalwood regeneration project banner.
 Elvire Station was taken up for sheep in 1966 but was not fully stocked and was similarly purchased by CALM in 1991.

 Much of this trip is on formed roads.
 However, the tracks in the area between the Helena and Aurora Range to Kurrajong Rock and on through Mount Manning Nature Reserve can be very lonely.

 Preparation for this route should be as for any other remote 4WD track, including carrying sufficient fuel, water, food, supplies, communications gear, safety equipment and first aid

 Be well prepared with a GPS, HF radio

-or Satellite phone.
+.
 We advise that you refer to the latest information and advice about outback communications in the Communications Topic.